Overview - What is epigenetics?

 Bisulfite treatment is a common technique that serves as the starting point for profiling human DNA methylations.
 In short, sodium bisulfite converts only non-methylated cytosines into uracils, leaving methylated cytosines unmodified.
-Downstream analysis of the bisulfite-treated DNA through PCR, next-generation sequencing (NGS) and bioinformatic analysis distinguishes between methylated and non-methylated cytosines and allows for quantitative analysis.
-The DNA methylome of nearly any organism can be investigated using bisulfite sequencing (Bisulfite-Seq).
+Downstream analysis of the bisulfite-treated DNA through PCR, next generation sequencing (NGS) and bioinformatic analysis distinguishes between methylated and non-methylated cytosines and allows for quantitative analysis.

 Several restriction digestion enzymes have target sites that are influenced by the methylation status of the genome.
 These restriction digestion enzymes cut DNA segments differently depending on the presence or absence of methylation at their recognition sites.
-This technique, combined with molecular biology methods like PCR, next-generation sequencing, Southern blots, primer extension, high-throughput liquid chromatography, and MALDI-TOF MS can be used to effectively investigate the methylation status of genes (MRE-Seq).
+This technique, combined with molecular biology methods like PCR, next-generation sequencing, Southern Blots, primer extension, high-throughput liquid chromatography, and MALDI-TOF MS can be used to effectively investigate the methylation status of genes.

 Modification analysis using SMRT sequencing technology is used to directly detect base modifications at single-base resolution.
 This has been made accessible with PacBio’s sequencing technology.